Flopsky/kamdavid/README.md

-# Flopsky.github.io
-This is the repo of my personal blog.
+This repo is the front-end of my personal blog.
-Feel free to use it as a template.